-From the look she gave me, you'd think I'd just asked whether she wore men's underwear.
-"Do I what?" she said after several long seconds of silence.
+From the look she gave me, you'd think I'd just asked if she wore men's underwear.

+"Do I what?" she asked after several long seconds of silence.

 "Run.
 You know, jog, run, whatever."
 She continued to stare at me.
-I probably should have worked it into the conversation better . . . or started a conversation first, so I'd have one to work it into.
-So now I had to think up one on the fly, which would have been a whole lot easier if she wasn't sitting there, nose scrunched, waiting for me to say something profound.
+I probably should have worked it into the conversation better. . . or started a conversation first, so I'd have one to work it into.
+So now I had to think up one on the fly, which would have been easier if she wasn't sitting there, nose scrunched, waiting for me to say something profound.
 "Running is good," I said.
 "A good hobby-sport.
 A good sport.
 Good for you."
 Her lips twitched.
 "Uh-huh."
 "Well, it is, right?
 Gets you outside, in the fresh air, exercising.
 All good."
 The phone rang, a sound I have never been so grateful to hear.
 As I lifted the receiver, though, that lip twitch broke into a grin.
-She shook her head, still smiling, and I knew my fumble hadn't been fatal, but more of a pratfall, the kind of thing she was getting used to.
-Now all I had to do was ask again, and this time she'd answer.
+She shook her head, still smiling, and I knew my fumble hadn't been fatal-more of a pratfall, the kind of thing she was getting used to.
 "Hello?" a woman's voice said on the other end of the line.

 I started to hang up, but she called again, louder.
 Elena motioned at the phone, as if maybe I'd thought there was no one there.
 Damn.

 I lifted the phone to my ear.
 "What?"

 Elena smiled and rolled her eyes.